 In April-May, the team met weekly and shared ideas and information on the topic as well as a list of specific topic titles we explored as further case-study research projects.
 Since there are not many modules that include the explorations of STEM history, we wanted this project to form case studies on the topic that can be explored further and disseminated.
 One module that currently exists within the Department of Mathematics is MTH3019 – Mathematics: History and Culture lead by Professor Peter Ashwin; as well as another module in the Department of Physics PHL2026 – Philosophy of Science lead by Dr Adam Toon.
 However, as part of this project, we would like to come up with tips on how we can make our teaching resources more inclusive by considering decolonisation, as well as hear more stories from those underrepresented.

 For the remainder of the project, four student interns were recruited to research one of the case studies in depth.
 The student co-researchers who researched on the case studies are: UG Mathematics student Hollie Calley, UG Natural Sciences student Terome Mensah, PG Psychology student Daniela Fernandez, and UG History and International Relations student Zoja Vizinger.
 The students worked under the supervision of members from the sandpit team and updated the rest of the team on how the research is going on a weekly basis throughout the summer of 2021.
 Zoja, Daniela, Terome, and Hollie will present their work at a mini symposium which will take place in November 2021 targeted to academic staff within STEM subjects.

-Decolonising Education Hidden Curriculum Higher Education Incubator Online Learning Project Project Updates Success for All Education Education Incubator Higher Education Innovation Online Learning Pedagogy Peer Learning
+Decolonising Hidden Curriculum Incubator Project Updates Education Education Incubator Higher Education Innovation Online Learning Pedagogy Peer Learning Project Success for All

 The University of Exeter’s Education Incubator scheme.
 Promoting pedagogic innovation and collaboration with an aim to enhance learning across the University and beyond.